 “I was so touched that at Denison, she was able to pursue the arts and sciences simultaneously,” McConnell said.
 “She is a prime example of what President Weinberg means when discussing how a Denison education prepares students to launch into their lives and careers quickly.
 Laura danced professionally right out of college and has worked in the scientific field for the last 30 years.
 If she hadn’t been allowed to explore these interests and others in college, I’m not sure how her future would have developed.”

 McConnell’s interest in the planetarium is rooted in memories from her youth and experience with a science-based family business.

 “The arts and sciences go together — they complement each other,” she said.
 “We must keep stretching our minds, creativity, and curiosity.
 The planetarium helps people do that.
 I remember my parents taking me to the Adler Planetarium in Chicago as a child — I was just fascinated.
 I still try to learn, learn, learn, and I think we should all keep stretching our minds and creativity.”

 Her generous gift includes money for capital improvements, endowed funds for maintenance in perpetuity, and community outreach.
 The opportunities it will create at Denison will enable advanced and sophisticated scientific inquiry and bring new views of the cosmos to students and visitors.

 “While the previous system was limited to visualizing the sky as seen with just your eye from the surface of the Earth, the new system will allow us to transport audiences across the cosmos and time,” said Steven Olmschenk, chair of physics and astronomy at Denison.
-“We will be able to zoom in on Jupiter to see the Galilean moons — both as Galileo first saw them through a telescope in 1610 and as spacecraft today see them as they pass by.
-The new digital planetarium will transform how we present astronomy and other topics to our students and the community.”
+“We will be able to digitally zoom in on Jupiter to see the Galilean moons — both as Galileo first saw them through a telescope in 1610 and as spacecraft today see them as they pass by.
+The new Marilyn P. McConnell planetarium will transform how we present astronomy and other topics to our students and the community.”